monwolf/aws-sso-cli/README.md

 ### flush

 Flush any cached AWS SSO credentials.
-By default, it only deletes the temorary Client Token which represents your AWS SSO session for the specified AWS SSO portal.
+Currently it only deletes the temorary Client Token which represents your AWS SSO session for the specified AWS SSO portal.

 ### renew